Willow Lake Student Farm produces a future in food and helps those in need.

-“The farm was created in 2008 as a student project with support from horticulture department faculty,” Regan Hale, farm manager said.
+“The farm was created in 2008 as a student project with support from horticulture department faculty,” said farm manager Regan Hale, a graduate student in agronomy and software engineering.
 “About 2.5 acres were carved out of an existing off-campus forestry research station and designated as the Willow Lake Student Farm.
 Since that time, the farm has expanded to include a total of seven acres, which include various research projects and a fruit and vegetable production operation.”

 The Willow Lake Student Farm gives students the chance to gain experience and firsthand knowledge of organic produce and the horticulture industry.
 “The student farm serves as a living laboratory for horticulture courses such as fruit production, vegetable production and sustainable agriculture,” Hale said.
 “The farm provides meaningful learning opportunities to students outside of the classroom to better understand topics related to food production including those about sustainability, equity, economics and self-sufficiency.
 Additionally, the farm provides a local source of fresh produce that is distributed to students through our partnerships with on-campus dining centers, as well as resources such as the Cats’ Cupboard.”